skip navigation

 email: andreaf@rufc.ca

-Board focus: Governance
+Board focus: Co-Chair of HR & Governance

 email: garrym@rufc.ca